cip4/Bambi/README.md

-## Bambi in Docker
+## Bambi Docker
 Bambi is also available as Docker image on GitHub Packages: https://github.com/orgs/cip4/packages.
-Here is the CLI command to launch the image locally on your machine:
+Here is the CLI commands to launch the image locally on your machine:

 ```bash
 $ docker pull docker.pkg.github.com/cip4/bambi/bambi:latest